anujaagarwal/AI-Powered-Process-Builder/README.md

 I understand the importance of maintaining a clear separation of concerns in a well-structured application, where UI components are decoupled from data-fetching and processing.
 This separation ensures better maintainability, scalability, and reusability of code.

 - I could have used Proptypes in my components but I didn't use for the time constraint given.

+## Future Scope

+- We can add upload file options in the AI assistant.
+From which it will read detailed description and get steps.
+- We can also add images and videos for each step being displayed rather than only working with texts.

 ## Deployment